 How To Prevent Chargebacks From Happening

-Make sure your wording on your application is clear and if you discuss the fee with the tenant in person be clear that the fee is for the application and is non-refundable.
+Make sure the wording on your application is clear and if you discuss the fee with the tenant in person be clear that the fee is for the application and is non-refundable.
 You can also make it clear that any chargebacks will be dealt with aggressively and even state on your application that all collection efforts will be the responsibility of the applicant if the payment is charged back or returned for any reason.
 In Rentec Direct you can do this by editing your application defaults, and setting custom text in the instructions text box.